loginaway/DeepWalk/README.md

 An implementation of DeepWalk and SkipGram models.

-Created from scratch, where Hierarchical Softmax is implemented through building a binary tree (See file: BinaryTree.py).
+Hierarchical Softmax is implemented through building a binary tree (See file: BinaryTree.py).